uq1/BSAutoGenerator/README.md

 **This generator is based more on casual and fun play (easy, normal and hard levels), not biased toward expert and expert+ levels, but it will do those just fine as well.
 It is focused on map flow.
 I want to feel like i'm dancing, not obtaining physical damage trying to hit impossible note combinations...**

 > _You (optionally, see below) provide your favorate example map dat files, however many or few you want.
-More will add more options but slow the generation a little).
-It calculates patterns based on those for new maps, using pure logic, not dumb AI guesswork (although a BeatSage command line is also available, should you want the chaotic maps, see below)._
+It calculates patterns based on those for new maps, using pure logic, not dumb machine learning guesswork (although a BeatSage command line is also available, should you want, see below)._

 #### Download the latest release [HERE](https://github.com/uq1/BSAutoGenerator/releases/tag/release)